 From buzzer to tambourine, something which is going to cut through conversation and save your voice is useful.
 It’s worth thinking of something both portable and unusual.
-A bell or whistle are also used by some of our teachers.
+A bell or whistle is also used by some of our teachers.

 Not for the students, for you!
 Marking policies in schools are often colourful.
 Marking in red isn’t a thing of the past, but it’s not surprising for pink, turquoise, purple or green to be used instead.
-Having the right pen colour isn’t essential, but it does mark continuity for pupils and shows a well prepared supply teacher.
+Having the right pen colour isn’t essential, but it does mark continuity for pupils and shows a well-prepared supply teacher.

 Lots of our schools cater wonderfully for supply teachers.
 Some don’t.
 A travel mug and your preferred hot beverage is a good idea.
 Going as far as milk (powdered or UHT) might seem extreme, but not all schools will have enough throughout the day.

 Kitchen timers are inexpensive, portable and lightweight.
-You can set them to run for a lesson, to a keep an eye on your pace and for when break might be.
+You can set them to run for a lesson, to keep an eye on your pace and for when break might be.
 Or, set them for an activity to help keep kids on task.

 A couple of our teachers use these.
 They’re excellent as either a reward (consider putting your own surname on it) or in books if you’re marking.
 It looks fantastic to permanent staff and students when any marking by a supply teacher can be quickly identified.